Frequently Asked Questions

 Those interested in Travelers Rest news have several options to stay “in the know.”

 For print media we have the Greenville News (and its website www.greenvilleonline.com) and the weekly Greenville Journal.
 Area TV stations include WYFF (Greenville NBC), WSPA (Spartanburg CBS), WLOS (Asheville ABC), WHNS (Greenville FOX), and WNTV (Greenville ETV).
-A great online source for local happenings is TRTribune.com Local talk radio, WORD 1330 AM, is another great resource for news and information.
+Great online sources for local happenings are TRTribune.com and TravelersRestHere.com.
+Local talk radio, WORD 1330 AM, is another great resource for news and information.
 Note: this list may not be inclusive of all local media.

 I’m a business owner.
 Is there a business association where I can “get connected?”